kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 ```

 > **Note:** If a specific MAC address is configured for a virtual
-> machine interface, it’s passed to the underlying CNI plugin that is
+> machine interface, it's passed to the underlying CNI plugin that is
 > expected to configure the backend to allow for this particular MAC
 > address.
 Not every plugin has native support for custom MAC addresses.